 We also expect to see their longer-wear version submitted for FDA approval at some point soon.
 That one's dubbed Eversense XL, which lasts for 180 days, and has already been on the market overseas since 2016.

 Meanwhile, Senseonics has been part of the iCL (International Closed Loop trial) working toward developing future "artificial pancreas" systems using its CGM.
-And in early June 2018, Beta Bionics and Senseonics announced they'd be integrating the Eversense CGM in the iLET "bionic pancreas" device, which is in development and will eventually offer a closed loop system delivering both insulin and glucagon.
+They reached a deal with TypeZero Technologies to use that startup's algorithm in a system using the Eversense CGM, and also in early June 2018, Beta Bionics and Senseonics announced they'd be integrating the Eversense CGM in the iLET "bionic pancreas" device, which is in development and will eventually offer a closed loop system delivering both insulin and glucagon.
 While Beta Bionics is also partnered with Dexcom in a similar way, it's great to see this exploration of using a novel implantable device.

 Congrats, Senseonics!
 We can't wait to see how our D-Community reacts to this first-ever implantable product and what their real-world experiences look like.